The most commonly used red light wavelengths and their effects

 - 630 nm (Red light): This wavelength is ideal for superficial skin issues.
 It stimulates the production of collagen and elastin, which helps to firm the skin and reduce fine lines.
 Additionally, it is often used in the treatment of acne, as red light has anti-inflammatory effects and can combat bacteria that cause acne.

-- 830 nm (Near-infrared light): When it comes to deep tissue repair, 830 nm is an excellent choice.
+- 830 nm (Near Infrared light): When it comes to deep tissue recovery, 830 nm is an excellent choice.
 This wavelength penetrates into muscles and joints, making it effective for pain relief, injury recovery, and improving blood flow in deeper tissues.
 It is also used to promote recovery after intense physical exertion.

-- 850 nm (Near-infrared light): 850 nm offers similar benefits to 830 nm but penetrates slightly deeper.
+850 nm (Near Infrared light): 850 nm offers similar benefits to 830 nm but penetrates just a bit deeper.
 This wavelength is popular among athletes and people recovering from serious injuries.
-It not only aids muscle and joint recovery but can also support deeper tissues such as bones and tendons.
-Moreover, it stimulates the production of ATP (cellular energy), which is essential for healing and recovery.
+It not only aids in the recovery of muscles and joints but can also support deeper tissues such as bones and tendons.
+Additionally, it stimulates the production of ATP (cellular energy), which is essential for healing and recovery.

 How to use the lamp effectively?